A Brief History of Public Banking in Massachusetts

 After a day of talks, workshops and conversation, participants were invited to eat together by region.
 It turned out that the conference had attracted several people not just from New England, but from Massachusetts.
 We decided to keep meeting after the conference, and the campaign for a Massachusetts public bank was born.

-Introducing a Public Banking Bill.
 In 2015, longtime community activist and state Representative Mel King proposed that our group focus on a statewide public bank.
-In consultation with the late Charles Grigsby, the former director of Mass Growth Capital Corporation, who would go on to be a Public Banking Institute advisory board member and member of our steering committee, we decided to write a bill that would provide public bank financing for the many infrastructure needs of towns and cities in the Commonwealth.
+In consultation with Charles Grigsby, the former director of Mass Growth Capital Corporation, who would go on to be a Public Banking Institute advisory board member and member of our steering committee, we decided to write a bill that would provide public bank financing for the many infrastructure needs of towns and cities in the Commonwealth.
 After proving a need for more flexible and lower-cost infrastructure funding, we filed legislation for a Massachusetts infrastructure bank in the 2017-2018 session, sponsored by Rep. Byron Rushing.
 This bill was revised and refiled for 2019-2020.
 You can read it here.